rhutze-icims/float-fight/README.md

-# Girls Who Code Float Fight
+# Float Fight

-This is a partially developed game that can be used for teaching purposes.
+This is basic game is used for teaching purposes in Girls Who Code sessions.
 It is for two players that are on the same local network.
 Each player positions their ships along a grid.
 Each player keeps their positions secret from the other.
 Then, they take turns guessing the coordinates of the other player's ships.
 The winner is the first player to discover all of their opponent's positions.

 You and your opponent must agree on a game number between 0 and 1000.
 When starting up the game, you will both provide this same number so that your instances can find each other.